Swampland conjectures and single field inflation in non-standard cosmological scenarios: Acknowledgements

-The author of this paper would like to tremendously thank Dr. Sunny Vagnozzi (Newton-Kavli fellow at the Kavli Institute of Cosmology (KICC) and the Institute of Astronomy, University of Cambridge) for insightful comments on the paper.
-The author cannot express enough gratitude for this help.
+The author of this paper would like to tremendously thank Sunny Vagnozzi for insightful comments on the paper and the author cannot express enough gratitude for this help.
+The author would also like to thank the reviewer for their invaluable comments on the manuscript.